Carlos-Luna/BigNumFuck/README.md

 **BigNumFuck** is a dialect of the **brainfuck programming language**<sup>(1)</sup> that uses the same 8 simple commands (```+-<>[],.```) but works with numbers instead of ASCII characters.
 This simplifies the input/output of many programs without changing the basic language idioms that characterize **brainfuck**.

 I provide an unoptimized interpreter of **BigNumFuck** implemented as a lazy generator function writen in Python 2/3 compatible code.
-It is able to deal with non-negative integers of arbitrary size and it will dinamically adapt the length of the tape as soon as its right end is reached.
+It is able to deal with non-negative integers of arbitrary size and it will dinamically adapt the length of the tape as soon as the right end is reached.

 ## Implementation Details: